Which is the best MBA?

 Size isn't everything but it does reveal some things about a business school.
 It may be useful to know how many students you will be studying with if you enroll in a certain program.

-The table shows that the biggest graduate business and management schools in Australia are in Sydney: UNSW, UTS, Macquarie University and University of Sydney.
+The table shows that the biggest graduate business and management schools in Australia are in Sydney and Melbourne: University of Sydney, UNSW, Monash, and University of Melbourne.

 Size is a quality indicator in at least a couple of ways.